Ckef/groufix-old/README.md

 ## Introduction

 Groufix is a hardware accelerated 2D/3D graphics engine built upon OpenGL 3.2 and up.
-It is written in C and runs on Windows, Unix and OSX (x11).
+It is written in C and runs on Windows, Unix and OSX.
+Xlib is used on both Unix and OSX.